The VA IRRRL Benefit for Veterans

-To put it simple, IRRRLs are awesome.
-This article will go over some of the many reasons why IRRRLs can be such a great idea.
+To put it simple, the IRRRL Benefit is awesome!
+This article will go over some of the many VA IRRRL benefits that can be such a great assest to help veterans save money.
 Most of the information in this article is taken from the “VA IRRRL: What, Why and how” guide, which contains a near-comprehensive look at everything you need to know about the IRRRL.
 This article assumes that you have a basic knowledge of what an IRRRL is.

-The first benefit of using the IRRRL is apparent just from the name – Interest Rate Reduction Refinance Loan.
+The first IRRRL benefit is apparent just from the name – Interest Rate Reduction Refinance Loan.
+Also called the VA streamline refinance loan.
 The VA requires that the new interest rate on the IRRRL be lower than the original loan in most cases.
 In fact, the IRRRL came into being because the VA wanted to make it as easy as possible for borrowers to refinance when all they wanted was to take advantage of lower interest rates.
 The only exception to the requirement for a lower interest rate is if the loan being refinanced is an adjustable-rate mortgage (ARM) or a hybrid adjustable-rate mortgage (hybrid ARM).
 Additionally, the VA requires that the principal and interest payments on the IRRRL be less than the principal and interest payments on the old loan.
 This typically, but not always, comes by default when the interest rate is lower (for example, an IRRRL with a lower interest rate but also a shorter term may have a larger PITI payment).
 This requirement is also waived if the loan being refinanced is an ARM.

 While great in and of itself, the lower interest rate is just the tip of the iceberg; the IRRRL is chock full of other benefits.
 Because it’s a streamline refinance option, you save a great deal of time and even money throughout the process.
 If you refinance with an IRRRL, you (usually) don’t have to get your home re-appraised, you don’t have to get an updated Certificate of Eligibility, and your credit and income qualifications are not subject to nearly as much scrutiny as in a normal refinance.
 If you felt like the process you went through to purchase your home was complicated and perhaps even frustrating, then refinancing with an IRRRL is the way to go.
 Normal refinances are usually just as complicated as new purchase loans, and can even be more complicated depending on the circumstances.